stargate/data-api/helm/README.md

 # Stargate JSON API deployment using Helm

 ## Pre-requisites

-### Stargate GRPC Bridge Instance
+### Stargate Coordinator Instance
-You'll need the Stargate Bridge instance deployed with port 8091 accessible
+You'll need the Stargate Coordinator instance deployed with port 9042 accessible

-#### Stargate GRPC Bridge Setup
-You can deploy the stargate bridge / coordinator node using the helm setup at https://github.com/stargate/stargate/tree/main/helm
+You can deploy the stargate coordinator node using the helm setup at https://github.com/stargate/stargate/tree/main/helm

 ### Autoscaling
 Autoscaling uses metrics server.
 Metrics server can be installed by executing the command: